Skip to main content

 Introduction

-The Base Product Specification (BPS) provides a generic, interoperable framework for representing products of all kinds — whether Data Products, AI Products, software components, services, or physical goods.
+The Base Product Specification (BPS) provides a generic, interoperable framework for representing products of all kinds—whether Data Products, AI Products, software components, services, or any physical/digital goods.

-This specification establishes a conceptual foundation upon which domain-specific product descriptors (e.g., DPDS/DPROD for Data Products, APDS/APROD for AI Products) may be consistently defined and integrated.
+BPS establishes a conceptual foundation upon which domain-specific product descriptor specifications (e.g., CMXPDS/CMXPROD for Comic Products, DPDS/DPROD for Data Products, AIPDS/AIPROD for AI Products) may be consistently defined, governed, and integrated.

 Purpose